-Triclosan and Testosterone: Banned in Europe Since 2010, Still in Used in U.S
+Triclosan and Testosterone: Banned in EU, Still Used in the US

 Triclosan (2,4,4′-Trichloro-2′-hydroxyphenyl ether) is an antibacterial and antifungal compound that has been in wide-spread use throughout the United States since the 60’s.
 It’s also a potent endocrine disruptor and a known carcinogen.